IamYorye/project-plan-it/journals/Gabriel_Svetcos.md

     At least one ah-ha! moment that you had during your coding, however small Keep your journal in reverse chronological order.
 Always put new entries at the top.

+## Tuesday - August 22, 2023

+Today, I worked on:

+* Project_stacks endpoints

+I started and finished the GET, GET (All), POST, PUT, and DELETE methods for the 'project_stacks' table endpoints.

+## Monday - August 21, 2023

+Today, I worked on:

+* First Merge Request for Project POST/DELETE methods; Started project_stacks endpoints

+I finished my endpoints for the Project POST and DELETE request methods then completed the merge request into main after it was reviewed.
+I also created a new branch 'project-stacks' to begin working on the endpoints (GET, GET, POST, PUT, DELETE) for the project-stacks table.

+After pulling updated merged code from Main before prepping my own merge request, I ran into an issue with our migration file not matching.
+I was informed by teammates that I needed to Drop the tables and rerun docker compose.
+I used Beekeeper to drop the tables, which had to be done in a certain order due to dependencies, and was able to successfully get all the containers running again after executing docker-compose up.

 ## Friday - August 18, 2023

 * No Class